 A recognized expert in intercollegiate athletic issues, Walker has served as chair of the NCAA Division I Wrestling Committee and was a member of the NCAA Division I Men's Ice Hockey Committee.
 He was asked to testify as an expert panelist for the U.S. Department of Education Secretary's Commission on Opportunity in Athletics and was a key participant in the merger between two lacrosse leagues.
 He also spearheaded the formation of the Western Wrestling Conference in 2005, and served as its commissioner from its inception until 2013.

-Originally from Hartland Wisconsin, Walker graduated from the United States Air Force Academy in 1983 with a Bachelor of Science.
+Originally from Hartland Wisconsin, Walker graduated from the United States Air Force Academy in 1983 with a Bachelor of Science in History.
+As a varsity wrestler at Air Force, he was a three-year letterwinner under legendary coach Wayne Baughman, and served as team captain his senior year.
 He earned a Master of Arts from California State University and his doctorate in physical education and sports administration at the University of Northern Colorado.